developsessions/SYDEsup/README.md

 [![Docker Stars](https://badgen.net/docker/stars/developsessions/sydesup?icon=docker&label=stars)](https://hub.docker.com/r/developsessions/sydesup/)
 [![Docker Image Size](https://badgen.net/docker/size/developsessions/sydesup?icon=docker&label=image%20size)](https://hub.docker.com/r/developsessions/sydesup/)

-SYDEsup by [STW](https://www.stw-mobile-machines.com/) is a console application for updating the STW ECUs with a Service Update Package created with openSYDE GUI.
+SYDEsup by [STW](https://www.stw-mobile-machines.com/) is a console application for updating the STW ECUs with a Service Update Package created with the openSYDE GUI.

 SYDEsup is normally delivered directly as a Windows build from STW, but sometimes its necessary to transfer the application from an Linux OS.